 HARRIS, Ernest.
 1411.
 Acting Corporal.
 Discharged 24/02/1919.
 Entitled to British War and Victory Medals.

 HARRIS, Hubert Lacell.
 133. Private KEH.
-Acting Company Serjeant Major Royal Engineers.
-Commissioned as a Second Lieutenant Northumberland Fusiliers 29/05/1917.
-Royal Field Artillery.
-Lieutenant.
+Acting Company Serjeant Major, Royal Engineers.
+Commissioned as a Second Lieutenant, Northumberland Fusiliers 29/05/1917 then transferred to the Royal Field Artillery as Lieutenant.
 He was born at Leichardt, Sydney in 1866 and educated at James-street School and Perth Technical.
 He was married to Marjorie Arrow, daughter of Lena and the late James Arrow, on the 27/03/1915.
-He was mobilised with the KEH in England in August 1914, and proceeded to France as a Private on the 21/04/1915.
-In December, 1916, he returned to England and went through a Cadet School, and was later posted to No. 17 Officer Cadet Battalion, and three months later was gazetted to the Northumberland Fusiliers as a Second Lieutenant.
-From the 4/10/1917 until the 6/12/1917 he passed through the Army Signal School at Dunstable, obtaining Officer Instructor' s Certificate.
-He was then drafted to France, and posted to the 8th Battalion, Northumberland Fusiliers, but on the 6/07/1918, returned to England to go through six months signal course at Hayne Park, Signal Depot, Bedford.
+He was mobilised with the KEH in England in August 1914 and proceeded to France as a Private on the 21/04/1915.
+In December 1916, he returned to England and went through a Cadet School, and was later posted to No. 17 Officer Cadet Battalion, and three months later was gazetted to the Northumberland Fusiliers as a Second Lieutenant.
+From the 4/10/1917 until the 6/12/1917 he passed through the Army Signal School at Dunstable, obtaining Officer Instructor's Certificate.
+He was then drafted to France, and posted to the 8th Battalion, Northumberland Fusiliers, but on the 6/07/1918, returned to England to go through a six months signal course at Hayne Park, Signal Depot, Bedford.
 Later he was transferred to the Royal Engineers Signal Section.
-He was gazetted Lieutenant on the 30/11/1918, and discharged on the 15/02/1919.
+He was promoted to Lieutenant on the 30/11/1918 and discharged on the 15/02/1919.
 He left Newcastle-on-Tyne for Australia in May 1919.
 Settled in Claremont, Western Australia and died in 1967.
 His brother Lieutenant Ernest William Harris, born in 1889 in New South Wales, was KIA on 5/5/1917 at Bullecourt, Pas-de-Calais, Nord-Pas-de-Calais, France with the 3rd Australian Machine Gun Corps.
 Hubert applied for 1914/15 Star trio (awarded) and Territorial Efficiency Medal but was ineligible.

 HARRISON, Charles Fancourt.
 Sergeant.
-Commissioned as a Second Lieutenant 1st Troop, 'C' Squadron KEH 2/07/1915 on Probation.
-Commissioned as a Lieutenant 10/06/1916 and by 1918 Captain and Adjutant 6th Battalion, Dorsetshire Regiment.
+Commissioned as a Second Lieutenant, 1st Troop, 'C' Squadron KEH 2/07/1915 on Probation.
+Commissioned as a Lieutenant 10/06/1916 and by 1918 Captain and Adjutant, 6th Battalion, Dorsetshire Regiment.
 Awarded Military Cross.
-Captain Oxfordshire and Buckinghamshire Light Infantry then Major in WW2.
+He was a Captain in the Oxfordshire and Buckinghamshire Light Infantry then Major in the Second World War.
 Son of Charles Fletcher Harrison and grandson of Archdeacon Fancourt, Wellington, New Zealand.
 Born in Wanganui, New Zealand and studied at Cambridge University and likely to have served with the University Troop of KEH pre-war.
 Married Gertrude Alice Pryor on 5/12/1918.
 Died in 1964 in Cheshire, England.
 Commemorated on the Wanganui Collegiate School Roll of Honour and Auckland Online Cenotaph.

 HARRISON, Charles G. 414.
 Serjeant KEH.
 'C' Squadron.
 Entered France 21/04/1915.
 Commissioned as a Second Lieutenant in the Somerset Light Infantry on 26/03/1918.
 An identity bracelet named to him in the Somerset Light Infantry sold at auction in 2020.
 Entitled to 1914/15 Star trio.